BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 As it stands right now the code is littered with diagnostics calls with writes to a log file set to c:\bin\vsdiag.log.</br>
 These can all be disabled or the log file output path changed in Visual Studio's options.

-There seems to be an issue with drag and drop on procedures and functions which I haven't looked at.
-It's likely something trivial but this functionality isn't available to SqlServer so may be another rabbit hole.
-The same applies to drag and drop from the SE directly into the edmx, also not available on SqlServer but I don't see why it cannot be done.

-The enhanced localized new query command is working but has not yet been placed in the views or functions/procedures nodes of the SE.</br>
-The BlackbirdSql new query command simply filters the table selection list (based on whether you initiated it from a System Table node context or User Table node context) and then passes it on to the native Visual Studio command.</br>
-Refreshing the table selection list will include both System and User tables.

 If you're planning on using EF Core and/or .NET, VS does not have wizard support for edmx which makes no sense to me.
 This roadblock is easily overcome by creating a separate project using .NET Framework for your data models and then linking your .NET / EF Core projects to those edmx models.